gujjasaiganesh/C64UViewer/README.md

 ## ❤️ Credits
 * Developed by **Grütze-Software**.
-* **Special Thanks to [Perifractic (RetroRecipes)](https://www.youtube.com/@Perifractic):** For his incredible passion, for bringing the C64 into the modern era, and for inspiring projects that bridge the gap between retro and contemporary computing.
+* **Special Thanks to [Perifractic (Retro Recipes)](https://www.youtube.com/@RetroRecipes):** For his incredible passion, for bringing the C64 into the modern era, and for inspiring projects that bridge the gap between retro and contemporary computing.
 * **Gideon's Logic:** For creating the amazing Ultimate 64 hardware.

+## 📜 Disclaimer
+RetroScrap 2000 is provided "as is," without warranty of any kind, express or implied.
+The author is not liable for any damages or losses arising from the use or inability to use the software.
+This software is a hobby project developed in the author's spare time.
+It is not a commercial product and comes with no official support.
+Use it at your own risk.